naschorr/greasemonkey-scripts/README.md

 # userscripts
 All of the greasemonkey/violentmonkey/tampermonkey compatible userscripts that I've worked on

+## Ally Automatic Account Selector
+Ally bank doesn't remember that I use their banking service, and not their auto financing service.
+It's annoying to have to manually select the banking service each time I want to log in, so this script will do that automatically.
+It can also be configured to select the financing service if desired.

 ## Amazon Smile Redirector
 Redirects non-smile URLs to their equivalent `smile.amazon.com` URL